 WARNING: Use adequate lifting equipment to replace the saw head to the sawmill.
 Failure to do so may result in death or serious injury.

-- 14. Assemble the saw head to the sawmill. - Replace the rear feed rope bracket.
-Leave the feed rope disassembled until trailer installation is complete.
+- 13. Assemble the saw head to the sawmill. - 14.
+Replace feed rope rear bracket.

+NOTE: Leave the feed rope disassembled until trailer installation is complete.

 2.7 Tongue Frame & Rear Light Bar Installation